PdxCodeGuild/IntroToProgramming/labs/lab03-magic_8_ball.md

 ## Advanced version 1

-- Let the user ask three times, using a while loop.
+- Let the user choose if they want to ask a second question.

 ## Advanced version 2